lrud/PORTFOLIO/README.md

 - Two main sections: About and Projects
 - Static top navigation with active page highlighting
 - Social links (GitHub, LinkedIn) with icons on the About page
-- Custom CSS for layout and styling
+- Custom CSS and Tailwind CSS for layout and styling
 - Homepage redirects to About
 - Projects page with interactive image carousel and modal enlargement
 - Automated local image downloads from GitHub repositories
+- About page features robust Education and Experience tiles with real data, logos, and vertical scroll
+- Dynamic scroll indicator and visual cues for scrollable tiles

 ## Recent Progress
 - Projects page now features three projects: